Menu

 Owned By: Town of Weymouth

-This small town park at the edge of Whitman’s Pond features a very long, 2-part fish ladder and a viewing platform for the South Shore’s only waterfall, Iron Hill Falls (also known as Whitman’s Falls).
-In the spring, you can see herring making the arduous climb up Herring Run Brook to their spawning grounds in Whitman’s Pond.
+Weymouth’s Iron Hill Park is a small town park at the edge of Whitman’s Pond.
+It features a very long, 2-part fish ladder and a viewing platform for the South Shore’s only waterfall, Iron Hill Falls (also known as Whitman’s Falls).
 Please be mindful of private property!
-This park is currently (2021) being reviewed by the Town of Weymouth for renovations.
+This park is being reviewed by the Town of Weymouth for renovations.

 Features

-The dam on Herring Run Brook (also known as the Mill River) at the uppermost border of this park was put in place in order to provide power for the Weymouth Iron Works, a company that processed natural bog iron from Whitman’s Pond into nails, chains, anchors and shovels.
-Also known as the Weymouth Iron Company, it was founded in 1837, and involved a furnace, a rolling mill, and a machine shop.
 According to an article in the Weymouth News, “The iron works prospered through the decades before, during and after the Civil War, employing as many as 275 men.
 A 1923 Weymouth Historical Society volume said it was, by the early 1870s, ‘the biggest industry in town.’
 But within a decade, it had competition from new, bigger iron works in Pennsylvania.
 A devastating flood in 1886 damaged the furnace and other equipment, and the company stopped its manufacturing a few months later.”
 The stone-faced building at #14 Iron Hill Road once served as the office for the Iron Works.
 It is now privately owned.

 Trail Description

 No trails, but be sure to climb the hill to the observation platform, where you can view Iron Hill Falls.
-You can peek through the chain-link fence to view the fish ladder here.
+You can peek through the chain-link fence to view the fish ladder.
 You can also view them beside the historic Iron Works building at 14 Iron Hill Street, where the fish ladder continues.
 Please respect private property!

 Habitats and Wildlife